-The Skoda Karoq, closely related to the VW Tiguan, is receiving a mid-life refresh this year.
-Unlike the original compact SUV launched in 2017, the restyled 2022 Skoda Karoq could be strapped with a hybrid engine.
+The close relative of the VW Tiguan, the Skoda Karoq, is receiving a makeover this year.
+Unlike the original compact SUV released in 2017, the restyled 2022 Skoda Karoq could be strapped with a hybrid powertrain.

 “We are making our best-selling SUVs Kodiaq and Karoq fit for the years ahead,” Thomas Schafer, CEO, Skoda, said in his closing speech at the company’s annual press conference in March.
 Electrification is the way forward at Volkswagen Group, and so, central to keeping products “fit for the years ahead.”

 2022 Skoda Karoq spotted by a TopElectricSUV reader

 Executing facelifts of popular cars are tricky in general, and for budget models, the revised price shouldn’t budge much.
 According to a report from Autocar, Oliver Stefani, Head of Design, Skoda, has said that preparing a mid-life update for a car is “a challenge.”
 The task is not easy, and it demands creativity in plenty as much of the time there isn’t anything really to fix, yet the market expects something fresh.

 The unveiling of the 2022 Karoq is near as Skoda is testing prototypes with mild camouflage.
 TopElectricSUV.com reader Tomas U, from Mlada Boleslav, Czech Republic, spotted a white test mule of the new Karoq (set as the featured image of the story).
 While it may look like the old Karoq, Skoda has covered it up with fake plastic panels and stickers to hide the changes.
 Right off the bat, the headlamps seem to have been reshaped, and the radiator grille and front bumper are retouched.